Fentonhaslam/CV/README.md

 </div>

 Recent graduate of [Makers](https://makers.tech/), I'm a **full-stack Software Engineer** with a love for elegant and innovative products.
 An undergraduate in Chemical engineering and a Masters in Quantum encryption and it's business implications, and a wide unconventional job history.
 Leading me to the path of coding that has allowed me to hone skills I need to turn curiosity and creativity into a disciplined, deliberate process for building Software.
-I am product focused individual with ambitions to use Big Data and upcoming technology for long term practical applications.
+I am a product focused individual with ambitions to use Big Data and upcoming technology for long term practical applications.

 # Background